Omental Mesothelioma

 Omental mesothelioma is a rare occurrence, a cancer that arises in the mesothelial cells of the omentum.
 The omentum is a layer of fatty tissue that overlays abdominal organs and plays a role in the immune system.
 While peritoneal mesothelioma often invades the omentum, primary cancer here is extremely rare.

 The omentum is a layer of tissue that hangs like an apron over the front of the abdominal cavity.
-It develops out of mesothelial cells, the cells that make up the mesothelium in other parts of the body.
-The omentum consists of two layers of mesothelial tissue with fatty tissue, connective tissue, and a lot of blood vessels in between them.[1]
+It develops out of mesothelial cells, which make up the mesothelium in other parts of the body.
+The omentum consists of two layers of mesothelial tissue with fatty tissue, connective tissue, and many blood vessels in between them.[1]

-While the layer of fatty tissue over the abdomen may provide some warmth and protection for important organs, researchers have found out that the omentum has several important roles:[1][2]
+While the layer of fatty tissue over the abdomen may provide some warmth and protection for essential organs, researchers have found out that the omentum has several important roles:[1][2]

-- The omentum contains several areas known as milky spots, which contain immune cells.
+- The omentum has several areas known as milky spots, which contain immune cells.

 - Abdominal fluid circulates through the milky spots, which act as filters.